What I build, and how engagements work.

 WHAT IT IS

-A productized build with a fixed scope and fixed delivery window.
-The workflow is agreed at signing, then deployed and documented by the end of the sprint.
+The complete, production-ready build of one workflow, with a fixed scope and fixed delivery window.
+Agreed at signing, then deployed to your infrastructure, documented, and owned outright by the end of the sprint.
+Where a Pilot builds one piece, the Sprint builds the whole workflow.

 The workflow has to fit in one sentence, for example, "send a summary of yesterday's sign-ups to my inbox at 6am every weekday."
 If it can't, a Custom build is the right shape instead.